 Paul W.S.
 Anderson conducts everything with a good deal in the way of grim, downbeat action and washed-out, almost sepia-tone lighting schemes.
 You would almost swear that he has conceived the film as a videogame at times Anderson has directed or produced some six videogame-based films and is signed up for several others.
 It is not hard to imagine Death Race as being some kind of combination shooter/driver game each round comes with levels of increasing complexity and there are even counters that one has to cross to pick up weapons points and so on.
 (Alien vs. Predator had exactly the same feel of being a cinematic videogame).

 Characterisation has never been a strong point in Andersons films.
 Jason Statham holds the show together with the same bald-headed, grimly intent physicality that he has employed in every role since his first appearance in Lock, Stock and Two Smoking Barrels (1998).
 The one who catches the attention is Joan Allen as the fiercely tough warden (who more often than not is characterised by her clicking high heels).
 It is not a role that is original or uniquely delineated but where Allen stands out more for the fact that she has previously gained a name for her serious dramatic work and seeing her in an action role is a decided about-face.

 There was a prequel with Death Race 2 (2010) where Paul W.S.
-Anderson took a producing role, which went back to tell the origin story of the Death Race and the character of Frankenstein, although was disappointingly only more of the same, and this was followed by Death Race 3: Inferno (2012).
+Anderson took a producing role, which went back to tell the origin story of the Death Race and the character of Frankenstein, although was disappointingly only more of the same, and this was followed by Death Race 3: Inferno (2012) and Death Race: Beyond Anarchy (2018).
 Roger Corman subsequently went on to remake the original as Death Race 2050 (2017).